learn-co-curriculum/js-advanced-functions-introduction-to-context-lab/README.md

     all."`

 Printing up these definitions is what _most_ JavaScript documentation does.
-People accept these as a truth and shrug and muddle their way through.
+People accept these as truth and shrug and muddle their way through.
 We think it can be done better.

-In this lesson we're going to practice what we've already learned about JavaScript to build a time-card application, guided by tests.
+In this lab, we're going to practice what we've already learned about JavaScript to build a time-card application, guided by tests.
 This application is an example of a "record-oriented" application, which we'll explain below.
 Once we have a working application, we'll show how execution context, `this`,